RIOJA. Complex Dusty Starbursts in a Major Merger B14-65666 at z=7.15: Analyses

 \subsection{SED fitting}

 We performed SED fitting to the NIRCam photometry using Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation \citep[\texttt{Bagpipes},][]{Carnall.A:2018a}.
 We tested SED fitting with and without ALMA fluxes to see changes in obtained best-fit parameters.
 The ALMA [\OIII] 88 \um\ line and continuum fluxes were taken from \citet{Hashimoto.T:2019a}.
-We note that these ALMA fluxes were measured with spatially two-component Gaussian fittings, which differs from the aperture photometry for the NIRCam images.
+We note that these ALMA fluxes were measured by fitting two Gaussian components to the line and continuum maps, which differs from the aperture photometry for the NIRCam images.
 The redshift is fixed at \(z = 7.1520\) in the fitting.